12 Reasons Why Asparagus Fern Leaves are Yellowing and Dropping with Solutions

 10. Root-rot Disease

-Asparagus Fern is prone to root-rot which is prevalent in soggy soil.
+Asparagus Fern is prone to root-rot disease which is prevalent in soggy soil.
 The disease is characterized by yellowing and wilting of the leaves which is rapidly followed by browning and plant collapse.

 Soggy soil reduces oxygen concentration in the soil which causes the roots to die.
 Once the roots die, they cannot take up water and nutrients to the leaves.
 The leaves begin to wilt, yellow and eventually drop.